McBen/IITCPluginKit_Example/docs/5-map-icons.md

     }
 }
 ```
-We removed the "addLayerGroup" to get back full control of the visibility of the layer.
-Then we directly add our container to the map and add a close-event handler to the dialog.

-There are two new options in `new L.CircleMarker()`.
-These will prevent click interaction.
-One is for the old Leaflet the other for the newer version.
+We removed the `addLayerGroup` usage to manage visibility ourselves.
+When the dialog opens we create and add the layer to the map; when the dialog closes we remove it.

-If you want user interaction change the clickable and interactive to `true` and add a `marker.on("click", ()=> ...)` event handler.
+The example sets both `clickable: false` (Leaflet 0.7) and `interactive: false` (Leaflet 1.0+).
+If you want the markers to respond to clicks, set these to `true` and attach a handler with `marker.on("click", () => { ... })`.

-Since the current type in IITCPluginKit only covers the old Leaflet the 'interactive' will generate a compiler error.
-To prevent this we changed the type to the allrounder `<any>`.
-Long story short: You should avoid `any` if possible.
+Type definitions included with IITCPluginKit currently target older Leaflet versions, so `interactive` may trigger a TypeScript error.
+The example uses `<any>` to avoid that; prefer concrete types if possible and avoid `any` when you can.